-These loaded scalloped potatoes are the perfect side dish for holidays and everyday meals.
+These Loaded Scalloped Potatoes are the perfect side dish for holidays and everyday meals.
 They’re layered with lots of cheese and bacon, and cooked in a cheesy sauce.

 Loaded Scalloped Potatoes Recipe

-Scalloped potatoes are a classic side dish, and they never fail to please.
-Thinly-sliced, creamy potatoes baked in the oven are just undeniably delicious.
+- Creamy.
+Thinly sliced, creamy potatoes baked in the oven are just undeniably delicious.

+- Cheesy.
 These loaded scalloped potatoes are extra tasty because they’re cooked in a cheesy sauce, and layered between more cheese and bacon.

-How to make Scalloped Potatoes with Bacon
+Variations on Scalloped Potatoes with Bacon

 We don’t want runny potatoes, so we’re adding flour into the sauce to thicken it up.
 This sauce is the secret to the best scalloped potatoes!

-- Colcannon Potatoes
+- Loaded Smashed Potatoes